Blockception/Minecraft-Error-Codes/minecraft/objective/long.md

 `minecraft.objective.long`

-The objective has too many characters
+~~The objective has too many characters~~

+The limit for the amount of characters has been lifted.